Yoav666s/dnd-wiki/_pages/reckonfall.md

 | Incantation | +2 | A simple spell that can be cast reliably. |
 | Invocation | +3 | A powerful spell that costs a Stamina point. |
 | Sorcery | +4 | An advanced spell that can only be cast once between Rests. |

+# Jinxes
+The following is a list of Jinxes.

+*Fire Play.* You light or snuff out a small flame, such as that of a candle or a gaslamp.